microsoft/MLOpsTemplate/src/workshop/documents/part_0.md

     > If you have Service Principal, please use the existing one.
 Ignore this step and go to Part 1.
     >
-    > If you don't have the Service Principal, please follow next step.
+    > If you don't have the Service Principal, please follow this step.

     - Get following information